kovidgoyal/kitty/docs/keyboard-protocol.rst

 reset.

 .. note:: Not all platforms will provide independent events for left and right modifier keys.
-For example on macOS, the system does not send an event to the application when the holding left control and also pressing right control.
+For example on macOS, the system does not send an event when holding left control and also pressing right control.
 Therefore applications are advised to not rely on these.

 .. _event_types: